-The analysis results from water sampled from the community spring and dam indicated that the water will need to be treated in order to meet recommended standards.
+The proposed project will rely on water from nearby river Rangwe, springs and boreholes.
+The analysis results from water sampled from River Rangwe indicated that the water will need to be treated in order to meet recommended standards.
 Summary of analysis results are presented in table 4: